Gazza7205/cloud-workshop-labs/lab-exercise5.md

 ### Monitor Gateway
 1. Login into [Kibana](https://kibana.brcmlabs.com/) and click on 'Analytics' and then click on 'Dashboard'
 2. Search for 'Layer7 Gateway Dashboard' and click on the link.
-3. Select the Gateway you would to moniter in 'Gateway' dropdown (workshopuser(n)-ssg)
+3. Select your Gateway from the 'Gateway' dropdown (workshopuser(n)-ssg)
-4. You should be able to see the Gateway Service metrics along with jvm mertices on the dashboard.
+4. You should be able to see the Gateway Service metrics along with jvm metrics on the dashboard.

 ### Start [Exercise 6](./lab-exercise6.md)